Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    -platform-name mydevice -git-branch xlnx_rel_v2022.2 -board versal-vck190-reva-x-ebm-02-reva -dtsi system-user.dtsi -compile
    ```

-   Notice `-hw ` option is your XSA file generated in step1 located in your Vivado Project directory named `vck190_custom_hw.xsa `.
-Besides below information would show in XSCT console.
-Please ignore the the following warning and that means you succeed to get system.dtb file which is located in <mydevice/psv_cortexa72_0/device_tree_domain/bsp/>.
+   Notice that `-hw ` option is your XSA file generated in step1 located in your Vivado Project directory named `vck190_custom_hw.xsa`.
+Besides, the following information would show in XSCT console.
+Ignore the following warning and that means you succeed to get system.dtb file, which is located in `mydevice/psv_cortexa72_0/device_tree_domain/bsp/`.

    ```bash
    pl.dtsi:9.21-46.4: Warning (unit_address_vs_reg): /amba_pl@0: node has a unit name, but no reg property